- WHO WE ARE

 You might be asking yourself, how is it possible for the creation of a "Frankenstein" design or solution if your teams conducted user research, agreed upon a problem statement, and set goals and metrics for the project?
 Well, it can happen pretty easily, but let’s start by defining what the Frankenstein Effect is, and we'll cover what a design system is, too.

 From a holistic, 30,000-foot view, the Frankenstein Effect is any time new ideas and concepts are added to a project without any connection to the original problem statement.
-You start to stitch together too many concepts without considering the original issue you saught to solve, and you start to ignore the desired outcomes you've meant to meet.
+You start to stitch together too many concepts without considering the original issue you sought to solve, and you start to ignore the desired outcomes you've meant to meet.
 The team has pulled a “Dr. Frankenstein”—the creation has come to life, but you’re left with a monster.

 To understand the impact of the Frankenstein Effect, you must also know about design systems.
 A design system is defined as a “comprehensive set of rules, standards, and guidelines that form the foundation of a shared design language across teams.”
 The term design system is often used synonymously with pattern library or component library.
 The truth is, pattern or component libraries are examples of tangible deliverables making up parts of your design system, but they are not design systems on their own.